joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 > The type inferences are also type safe in TSX.
 For example, if you don't return an object from `Component function`, you will receive a type error.

-If you have ever used Vue, you will be familiar with the habit of placing the template tag at the top of the component in SFCs. `jsx-sfc` also provides a `template function`, which has the same function as `render function`:
+If you have ever used Vue, you will be familiar with the habit of placing the template tag at the top of the component in SFC. `jsx-sfc` also provides a `template function`, which has the same function as `render function`:

 ```tsx
 import React, { useState } from 'react';